dinomatic/docs.dinomatic.com/source/docs/spinoko/blocks.md

 Casino Table block offers you multiple styles and options.
 You can display tables with default or compact layout, and you can display terms as a popover, as a link or as a plain text.

-You can also enable **table sorting** for your tables regardless of their styles.
+`💁 since version 1.0.4` you can also enable **table sorting** for your tables regardless of their styles.
 It will add 5 buttons on top of the table to sort by: Name, Year, Rating, Bonus, Bonus %.
 You can customize the button texts in **Customizer** &#8594; **Strings** and you can change which buttons to display by following [these steps](/docs/spinoko/how-to#how-to-change-table-sorting-keys).

 `💁 since version 1.0.6` you can enable **Highlight First Casino** option and choose the highlight color (by default it's the theme primary color) and add an optional label to the 2st casino.

+`💁 since version 1.0.8` you can enable **Limit Casinos and Display a Load More Button** option and select how many casinos to display initially.
+This option will hide the rest of the casinos and add a "Load more Casinos" button below the table.
+When a user clicks on the button the rest of the casinos are displayed as well.

 ![spinoko-blocks-table-admin](/assets/images/spinoko/spinoko-blocks-table-admin.png)